 Organic food…is it worth it?

-Non-organic food (conventional farming) by comparison is grown year round and is done so with the use of synthetic chemical fertilizers, herbicides, fungicides and pesticides.
-Conventionally farmed animals may be kept in Concentrated Animal Feeding Operations (CAFOs), and often with conventional farming there is intensive tillage or a monoculture production (the growing of one single crop, like corn for example).
-The ‘conventional’ approach to farming only became popular after World War 2 in response to increased demand for food and many believe that if we farmed organically we simply wouldn’t have enough food to feed society.
-This begs the question, is that true?
+Non-organic food (conventional farming) by comparison is grown year-round and is done so with the use of synthetic chemical fertilizers, herbicides, fungicides and pesticides.
+Conventionally farmed animals may be kept in Concentrated Animal Feeding Operations (CAFOs), and often with conventional farming, there is intensive tillage or a monoculture production (the growing of one single crop, like corn for example).
+The ‘conventional’ approach to agriculture only became popular after World War 2 in response to increased demand for food, and many believe that if we farmed organically, we simply wouldn’t have enough food to feed society.
+That begs the question, is that true?

 For many, the most passionate reason to avoid conventionally grown produce is the chemical element, and one of the most widely used and publicly criticised compounds are glyphosate (known as Roundup, from Monsanto).
 Glyphosate is a broad-spectrum herbicide, which works by inhibiting an enzyme found in plants.
 There are around 500 products containing glyphosate registered for use in Australia.
 Glyphosate has been registered for use for over 40 years.

 Dr Stephanie Seneff is a senior research scientist who dove into the biochemistry of glyphosate, and she found the following:

 - It has been shown to kill the microbiome, which we know is the absolute centre of health.